-A little background about me:
+A little background:

 Music runs in our family.
-My wife is a vocalist, my son plays piano, and my daughter and I play in the pipe band.
-It's a fun, noisy house!
+My wife is a vocalist, our son plays piano, and our daughter and I play pipes/drums and our dog barks along.